Pakbirra: Pakbirra Jain temples

 Pakbirra Jain temples are a collection of three temples.
 Relics here date back to the ninth and tenth centuries AD.
 Most impressive of sculptures present in this temple is the colossal 7.5 feet high statue Shitalnatha and 8 feet high statue of Padmaprabha carved of polished black stone.
 Statue of Padmaprabha is also worshipped as Bhairavnath by people of Hindus faith.
 The temple has many sculptures including sculptures of Tirthankar Rishabhnath, Parshvanatha, Mahavira along with Goddess Devi Ambika and Padmavati.

 This temple have the basic tri-ratha plan with simplified squad of moldings and several level of the wall niches and lower façade stones.
 The large amalaka fragments lying about, and the stone kalasha with lotus buds emerging of nagara stying.
 The principal temple, contains preliminary chambers and sanctum.
 That temple, facing west, perhaps enshrined the colossal figure of a Tirthankar over 2 meters high, with lotus symbol on its pedestal.
 The temple also has sculptures of eight standing tirthankaras, including three Rishabhanatha, 2 of Mahavira, Sambhavanatha, Padmaprabha, Chandraprabha and two images of Yaksha and Yakshi beneath a tree with a Jina in the branches.
 Three ayagapata or votive stupas and an idol of ambika with child and attendant, standing on her lion, beneath a flowering tea are also present here.

-“Many scholars believe that a trade route passed through Purulia.
-The district’s temples and deities are mainly Brahmanical but have Jain influences at several places like Telkupi, Pakbirra, Deulghata, Budhpur and Suisa.”